saxena-aditya/hackercode/README.md

 Jenkins (http://34.67.112.194/jenkins-install) is set up to automatically fetch and build all the code and deploy it on tomcat.
 Two separate freestyle jobs have been configured to fetch and build the code.

+##### To setup your own Jenkins instance
+1. Use Git plugin of Jenkins and give the repo URL and branch name.
+2. Go to repo settings and generate a webhook URL.
+3. Use this URL to use in the Jenkins plugin.
+4. From the repo settings generate a key pair.
+5. Use this key pair in Jenkins to authenticate with the Git.

 Additional improvements may include adding a new piece to the pipeline for restarting the server whenever a build is successful.

 The setup at present listens to each commit and gets initiated automatically.
 Whenever you commit your code to the `dev` branch of the repo, your code will be built and deployed hence the CD.